BetonQuest/BetonQuest/docs/Documentation/Commands-and-permissions.md

 The download command (`/q download`) can be used to download tutorial quests & quest templates from the [Quest-Tutorials](https://github.com/BetonQuest/Quest-Tutorials) repository.
-For example `/q download BetonQuest/Quest-Tutorials refs/heads/main QuestPackages /` will download the default quest and place it in the same folder.
+For example `/q download BetonQuest/Quest-Tutorials main QuestPackages /` will download the default quest and place it in the same folder.
 The first argument (`gitHubNamespace`) is the github repository in the format user/repo or organisation/repo.
 Before you can download from a repo you need to add the namespace to the [`repo_whitelist`](Configuration.md#quest-downloader) in the BetonQuest config.
 This is a security measure that